fxckgfw/shadowsocks-wiki/Workers.md

-Shadowsocks supports `--workers` to spawn child processes like nginx.
+Shadowsocks supports spawning child processes like nginx.

-You can use --workers to specify how many workers to use.
+You can use `--workers` to specify how many workers to use.

 This argument is only supported on Unix and ssserver.